 But what about choosing health insurance?

-As of this week, the federal Affordable Care Act (sometimes called “Obamacare”) has added a bunch of new choices into the mix.
+The federal Affordable Care Act (sometimes called “Obamacare”) has added a bunch of new choices into the mix.

 Anyone can go online at www.healthcare.gov and shop for a private health insurance plan for themselves and their family or small business.
 Sure, the website had a rocky start, but it’s working now.

 What’s more, in Michigan and a number of other states, Medicaid plans will soon open to working-class people who haven’t been eligible for that program before.

 It’s enough to make you dizzy.
 But here’s the bottom line:

 - If you already have insurance through your job or the government (such as Medicare, Medicaid, military Tricare or the VA), you can probably ignore the new options entirely.
 The new law, though, means that these plans must provide a certain basic level of coverage for key tests and treatments.

 - If you currently buy insurance directly, for yourself, your family or the employees of your small business, you should probably take a look at the new private plans, and compare the coverage and cost to what you have now.
 Depending on your family size, income, smoking status and age, you may be eligible for rates below what you currently pay – - especially if you qualify for tax credits that give you a discount.
 The same goes for small businesses that already provide insurance.

 - If you don’t have insurance, or you don’t offer it at your small business, you suddenly have a LOT of choices.
 That includes all those private plans and potential tax credits to pay for them, plus for lower-income folks, access to expanded Medicaid plans in Michigan (and other states).
 Even if you have a health problem that has kept you from getting insurance in the past, the new law means you must be able to buy coverage without a delay to enroll or a higher cost than others.